-Our trained professionals leave our Office to work in the public service.
+Our trained professionals leave our Office to work in the public sector.
 They contribute to improved management systems and practices in those agencies.
-During the year ended March 31, 2006, two of the eight employees who left the Office continue to work in public service positions.
+During the year ended March 31, 2008, three of the four employees who left the Office accepted public sector positions.

 Our major input cost to produce our products is salaries and benefits.
-Salaries and benefits account for nearly 73% of our spending.
+Salaries and benefits account for 79% of our spending.
 We monitor and report publicly on the use of staff time.